 your site.
 You can also edit or delete a post and manage your site's look and

 functionality.
 There are many themes and plugins available for WordPress.

 To use WordPress, you need to be sure your CGI account is set up.
 Please

 see How To Request A CGI Account

 for more information.
-You may also need to have a MySQL account set up if the
+You also need to have a MySQL database account which is

 You will also need to download a copy of

 WordPress.
 The version used in this tutorial was 4.1.1.

 Be sure to take note of your database name, database username (which are the

 same), database password, and CGI server login.
 You should have received this